What’s the penalty for practicing massage without a license?

 Massage professionals practicing hot stone massage, yoga instruction or estheticians may also have special insurance needs.

-Massage therapist education and exam requirements
+Massage therapist license education and exam requirements

 • 12%: Anatomy and Physiology